fabio-sv/HouseShareDB/README.md

 # HouseShareDB

-House Share is a Database Project For Storing Information on people who are looking for roommates to live with and all the extra's that come with that
+House Share is a Database Project For Storing Information on people who are looking for roommates to live with and all the extra's that come with that.

+#### Project Current State: ERD Dev